Mystery Road (TV series): Season 2 (2020)

+Production

-Series 1
+Season 1

 The first series was made on location in and around Wyndham, a town in northern Western Australia.
 Other scenes were shot at Kununurra and on Aboriginal lands belonging to the Miriuwung, Gajerrong and Balanggarra in the Kimberley.
 Location shooting took approximately 10 weeks.

-Series 2
+Season 2

 The second series was filmed in Broome, and in the Kimberley in northern Western Australia, taking 10 weeks.
 It was Thornton's first time directing for television, and he said that Blair's experience in this medium was vital.
-He also said that Sen and Perkins had done the hard work creating "this unique world", which gave the directors of Series 2 a strong foundation, so they could focus on the performances.
+He also said that Sen and Perkins had done the hard work creating "this unique world", which gave the directors of Season 2 a strong foundation, so they could focus on the performances.

-Series 3

-Mystery Road: Origin was also filmed in WA, around Kalgoorlie, Boulder and Coolgardie.